DiligentGraphics/DiligentEngine/README.md

 <a name="build_and_run_integration"></a>
 ## Integrating Diligent Engine with Existing Build System

-Diligent has modular structure, so for your project you can only use these submodules that implement the required functionality.
+Diligent has modular structure, so for your project you can only use those submodules that implement the required functionality.
 The diagram below shows the dependencies between modules.